Brian Calabrese

-Brian Calabrese (born 17 April 1996) is an Argentine footballer who plays as a winger or attacker for Walter Ferretti.
+Brian Calabrese (born 17 April 1996) is an Argentine footballer who plays as a winger or attacker for Ciudad Bolívar in the Torneo Federal A.

 Career

 In 2014, Calabrese signed for Argentine fourth division side Central Córdoba (Rosario).
 Before the 2016 season, he signed for Olimpo in the Argentine top flight.
 In 2016, he signed for Argentine third division club Ferro Carril Oeste (General Pico).
 Before the 2018 season, Calabrese signed for Pantoja in the Dominican Republic.
 In 2019, he signed for Omani team Mirbat, where he was unpaid for 7 months and said, "A normal day is 40 °, it's hell.
 At the beginning we trained at 6:30 p.m. and then we went to training at 7:00 p.m.
 The debut match was postponed three times due to high temperatures."
 In 2020, Calabrese signed for Villa Mitre in Argentina.
 In 2021, he signed for Nicaraguan outfit Walter Ferretti.